jsxgraph/website/_posts/2021-11-17-release-of-version-1.4.0.md

 If you want to restore the old colors, call `JXG.setClassicColors()` before initializing any board.

 Further improvements include better keyboard interaction, extended API documentation with many new examples, and much smoother handling of two finger touches on touch devices.
+In JessieCode, a security hole in text elements has been fixed.

 Beside fixing quite a few bugs, also the JSXGraph ecosystem has been overhauled:
 The NPM dependencies for development of JSXGraph have been much reduced, Travis testing has been reestablished and